Jigger Johnson Ultras

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Jigger Johnson Ultras take place in the White Mountain National Forest, starting and ending in Waterville Valley, New Hampshire.
-The event features multiple distances through rugged, technical, and mountainous terrain, including several summits with significant elevation changes.
+The Jigger Johnson Ultras take place August 14-16, 2026 in the White Mountain National Forest, based at Town Square in Waterville Valley, New Hampshire.
+The event offers multiple trail distances that travel over mountainous terrain and exposed ridge lines.

 108 mi